Hyperbolic Hierarchical Knowledge Graph Embeddings for Link Prediction in Low Dimensions: Conclusion

 \section{Conclusion}

 To model semantic hierarchies of KGs in hyperbolic space, we propose the hyperbolic hierarchical knowledge graph embeddings (HypHKGE).
 The approach constructs attention-based learnable curvatures by considering various hierarchical structures, which play an important role in learning high-quality hyperbolic KGE.
-Moreover, to infer facts of KGs, we propose the hyperbolic hierarchical transformations (both inter-level and intra-level transformations).
+Moreover, to infer missing links of KGs, we propose the hyperbolic hierarchical transformations (both inter-level and intra-level transformations) and prove their reasonability.
 Experiments demonstrate the feasibility and reliability of HypHKGE in capturing the semantic hierarchy in hyperbolic space.